jncraton/oop-cpsc2030/lectures/30-serialization.md

 ## Exercise

-1. Serialize a dictionary to pickle
+1. Serialize a `list` or `set` to a pickle
-2. Deserialize the pickle back to a dictionary
+2. Deserialize to create a copy of the object

 ## Custom Object Serialization